christopherobin/mage/lib/archivist/vaults/couchbase/Readme.md

 `serialize(value)`                    |          | returns a `utf8` representation of `value.data`
 `deserialize(data, mediaType, value)` |          | writes `data` and `mediaType` into `value`

+## Views Migration

+Archivist allows for [schema migrations](../../SchemaMigrations.md), and the CouchBase vault supports this.
+This should however only be used to migrate document views.